vb123er951/TryAccelerometer/README.md

 # TryAccelerometer

 Trying to work with cell phone accelerometer

-To record the accelerometer values, and using it to recognize human activities Reference paper: A Deep Learning Approach to Human Activity Recognition Based on Single Accelerometer
+To record the accelerometer values, and using it to recognize human activities

+Referenced paper: A Deep Learning Approach to Human Activity Recognition Based on Single Accelerometer

 ### Activity version ###
 Run the whole app in an activity (both accelerometer and user control)